A Pagan Review of the Film "The Last Keepers"

 Her love interest is portrayed by Sam Underwood.
 It appears this might be his first feature film, though he’s done a lot of television as well.

-I have to admit, it was the supporting adult cast and Pagan themes that I enjoyed about this film more than Mamet’s performance or Mamet and Underwood’s character's relationship.
-But I’ll get to that.
+I have to admit, it was the supporting adult cast and Pagan themes that I enjoyed about this film more than the teen protagonist's storyline, but I’ll get to that.

 Maggie Greenwald directed the film, another person with whom I’m not that familiar.
 She’s done much more for TV, which is probably why The Last Keepers sometimes has the feel of a made-for-TV movie you might see on channels like Hallmark or Lifetime.